simonhcui/LocationsApi/README.md

 I mention in the comments where I would make improvements/additions if I was given the time.
 Thank you for your time and for the opportunity to test myself.

+3rd party requirements to run

+*HTTParty

+gem install httparty

-To run:
+Then to run:

-rails s
+*rails s

-Then hit the following CURL commands:
+*Then hit the following CURL commands:

 First endpoint that allows users to submit IP addresses.
 Fetches the country/city from GeoJS and stores them in server memory cache